koch-tobias/master-thesis/README.md

 # Component Identification for Geometric Measurements in the Vehicle Development Process Using Machine Learning

 ## 🚘🔍 CaPI
-CaPI (Car-Part-Identifier) is a service developed as part of my Master's Thesis and is based on two machine learning models.
-CaPI identifies car parts that are relevant for geometric measurements during the vehicle development process.It is one of three components of a tool that automates the process for determining different measures and comparing them to guidelines and targets. </br>
+CaPI (Car-Part-Identifier) is a service developed as part of my master's thesis and is based on two machine learning models.
+CaPI identifies car parts that are relevant for geometric measurements during the vehicle development process.It is one of three components of a tool that automates the process of determining various dimensions and comparing them to guidelines and targets. </br>
 The input for the models is an excel file which contains a list of car parts (structure tree) including their metadata, for example:
 ![Sample excerpt input](images/sample_input.png)

-Out of the follwing list the relevant car parts are identified and output in format given below:
+Out of the follwing list, the relevant car parts are identified and output in the format given below:
 - BLENDE HBL
 - BLENDE LADEKANTE
 - BLENDE BSAEULE HINTEN